Daya Nayak

-Daya Nayak is an Indian police assistant inspector with the Mumbai police.
-He joined Mumbai police - then known as Bombay - in 1995, and rose to fame as an encounter-specialist in the late 1990s.
-As a member of the Detection Unit, he gunned down more than 80 gangsters of the Mumbai underworld.
-In 2006, he was temporarily suspended, based on allegations of criminal links and disproportionate income by a journalist.
-The Anti-Corruption Bureau could not find any evidence against him, and he was reinstated by the Mumbai Police in 2012.
-He was transferred to Nagpur in January 2014, and suspended in July 2015 after he reportedly declined to join his new posting at Nagpur fearing his family's safety.
-The transfer order was cancelled in August 2015, and Nayak was reinstated in January 2016.
+Daya Nayak is a retired Indian Police officer of the Mumbai Police.
+He joined the department in 1985, and rose to fame as an encounter specialist in the late 1990s, as a member of the Detection Unit.
+He retired on 31st July 2025.

 Early life

-Daya Nayak was born in a brahmin family at Yennehole village of the Karkala taluk, Udupi district in a Konkani-speaking family.
-He studied till the 7th standard in a Kannada-medium school built by his grandfather.
+Daya Nayak was born at Yennehole village of the Karkala taluk, Udupi district in a Konkani-speaking family.
+He studied till the 7th standard in a Kannada - medium school built by his grandfather.
 In 1979, he came to Mumbai, after his father asked him to earn some money to help the family.
 He worked at a hotel canteen, sleeping on the hotel's porch.
-He continued his education while working, and graduated 8 years later from the CES college in D.N.
-Nagar.
+He continued his education while working, and graduated 8 years later from the CES college in D. N. Nagar.
 After graduating, he started working with a plumber as a supervisor, earning a monthly salary of ₹ 3,000.
 He continued staying at the hotel until he got a police job.
+He was an encounter specialist.

 Police career

-Daya Nayak joined the Bombay Police as a trainee in 1995.
+Daya Nayak joined the Bombay Police now known Mumbai Police as a trainee with the rank of Sub-Inspector in 1995.
 After completing his training, he was posted to the Juhu police station in 1996.
-His first encounter killing happened on the night of 31 December, when he shot dead two members of the Chhota Rajan gang after they opened fire on him.
+His first encounter killing happened on the night of 31 December, where he had opened fire upon a few gangsters.
 Subsequently, he was shifted to the special squad working against the gangsters.

 In 1997, he was hospitalised after being shot twice and badly wounded by a gangster.
-Before being shot, he managed to shoot the criminal dead in front of a huge crowd.
-By 2004, he had killed 83 gangsters, acquiring reputation as an "encounter specialist".
 Nayak himself disapproved of the sobriquet "encounter specialist", insisting that he is not a trigger-happy man but was forced to kill gangsters to prevent more "bloodshed and mayhem".
-He also states that none of his encounter killings have been fake.
-He slowed down after the deputy chief minister R. R. Patil reined in the encounter specialists.